Francois: What do you mean?

 - The end credits variant is more or less a revamp of the disco-like arrangement made for Revenge of the Pink Panther, with a more thrilling tone and a ripping electric guitar solo.

-- Running Gag: More than one character repeats the phrase "Never look a gift horse in the mouth.".
+- Running Gag: More than one character repeats the phrase "Never look a gift horse in the mouth" for whatever reason.

 - Dreyfus falls backwards out of his office window twice, and another time, falls backwards into the sea in a wheelchair.